ENDrain/cu-numbers/README.md

     a = cunumbers.to_cu(1)

-    #   Convert a CU number to an Arabic
+    #   Convert a CU number to Arabic
     #   Requires str, returns int

     b = cunumbers.to_arab("а҃")